-Have you just started writing your first guitar riffs with power chords?
+Have you just started writing your first power chord guitar riffs?

 The short answer to why power chords fit in easily more than major and minor (or other types of) chords is that they’re simple, and they’re made up of just two notes.

-In fact, using strict music theory terms they’re not even a chord, but a dyad.
+In fact, using strict music theory terms the power chord is not even a chord, but a double stop.

-And while their simplicity makes them easy to use, playing a progression of power chords may soon become boring.
+And while their simplicity makes them easy to use, playing a progression of power chords on guitar may soon become boring.

-Unless you do something on purpose to make them interesting!
+Unless you do something on purpose to make your power chord riffs more interesting!